aofarrel/myco/doc/inputs.md

 > [!NOTE]
 > Regions within call_as_reference_bedfile are called as reference in resulting diff file, which is to say, they are not mentioned at all (in the same way a VCF doesn't mention every site that is reference).
 In all other scenarios (indels, low coverage as per `site_min_depth`, ambiguous call) when we refer to a "masked" position, we mean one that is explicitly included in the diff file as `-`.
 There is a minor distinction between "reference" and "masked" with regard to placement of samples on a phylogenetic tree by UShER/[Tree Nine](https://github.com/aofarrel/tree_nine).

-## Guardrail Mode
-Guardrail Mode implements timers to certain myco tasks, which help prevent edge case samples from causing runaway cloud costs and pipeline stalling.
-This is especially important in the decontamination step, as decontamination occurs before most QC checks and requires a long time to complete on extremely contaminated large samples, which are ultimately doomed to fail QC checks anyway.
-The defaults myco uses for guardrails are relatively lenient to ensure the maximum number of likely-to-pass samples make it through the pipeline.
-It's recommended to leave this enabled unless your fastqs are huge, or you are running on slow HDDs.

-In previous versions, `subsample_cutoff` was in some cases overwritten by a default if `guardrail_mode` = True.
-In this version, this is no longer the case. subsample_cutoff will always be respected regardless of the value of guardrail_mode.
-That being said, it is one of the best possible guardrails against bad data, so consider leaving it to the default value.

 ## Removed from recent(ish) versions